realityforge/planet_quake/docs/games.md

 More modes of death - ring out takes a point away from the person who falls into the void and gives a point to the last person that did knock-back damage to the player that died (MOD_RING_OUT).
 "Void death" detection if someone fall a distance and then was killed by a world trigger (MOD_VOID). "from the grave" mode of death - when a grenade goes off and kills another player, after the grenade owner already died (MOD_FROM_GRAVE).

 ### USE_HOTRPG
-hot rockets do no self-splash damage, infinite rockets, intagib on direct hits
+Hot rockets do no self-splash damage, infinite rockets, intagib on direct hits.

 ### USE_HOTBFG
-hot BFG better balance, infinite ammo
+Hot BFG better balance for damage dealt, infinite ammo.

 ### USE_PORTALS
 Portals!
 Portal power-up can be placed anywhere, ground, mid-air, under water.
 Portal gun can replace the BFG with left and right click to place a portal on walls.
 Portal power-up `\give portal` is a free standing portal it will set 2 ends of a portal with the `\use` command.
 Both ends of free standing portals rotate to always face the camera in the same orientation.
 Shader portals can specify "world" key in the .map entities and can be used on any mod with the new engine and renderer. ![Portals](../docs/portals.png?raw=true)

 ### USE_SINGLEPLAYER
-add single player features like earthquakes, player stopping, and animated models
+Add single player features like earthquakes, player stopping, and animated models.

 ### USE_MULTIWORLD
-special multiworld features like cameras and portals
+Special multiworld features like cameras and portals.
+See [multiworld](../docs/multiworld.md) for more information.

 ## TODO